aridjayarecipes/cutesrecipes.web.app/content/post/2373-how-to-make-super-quick-homemade-banana-pineapple-candy-muffins.md

 - "1/2 tsp salt"
 recipeinstructions:
 - "Simmer the pineapple in covered pan for 15mins then uncover"
-- "Keep stirring the pineapple til little liquid is left &amp; the pineapple is almost clear color."
+- "Keep stirring the pineapple til little liquid is left & the pineapple is almost clear color."
 - "Add brown sugar and keep stirring til caramelized.
 Set aside."
-- "In a separate bowl, cream butter, sugar, eggs &amp; vanilla."
+- "In a separate bowl, cream butter, sugar, eggs & vanilla."
-- "Add mashed banana &amp; pineapple then mix."
+- "Add mashed banana & pineapple then mix."
 - "In smaller bowl, mix dry ingredients then add to wet and mix til well incorporated."
 - "Pour in to greased/lined muffin pan and bake at 350 for 25mins or until slightly brown, in middle or higher rack.
-Brush with butter &amp; serve warm if preferred"
+Brush with butter & serve warm if preferred"
 categories:
 - Recipe
 tags: